-2. Member States shall designate one of the competent authorities as their Digital Services Coordinator.
-The Digital Services Coordinator shall be responsible for all matters relating to the application and enforcement of this Regulation in that Member State, unless the Member State concerned has assigned certain specific tasks or sectors to other competent authorities.
-The Digital Services Coordinator shall in any event be responsible for ensuring coordination at national level in respect of those matters related to this Regulation and for contributing to the effective and consistent application and enforcement of this Regulation throughout the Union.
+- 1. Member States shall designate one or more competent authorities as responsible for the application and enforcement of this Regulation ('competent authorities'). - 2.
+Member States shall designate one of the competent authorities as their Digital Services Coordinator.
+The Digital Services Coordinator shall be responsible for all matters relating to application and enforcement of this Regulation in that Member State, unless the Member State concerned has assigned certain specific tasks or sectors to other competent authorities.
+The Digital Services Coordinator shall in any event be responsible for ensuring coordination at national level in respect of those matters and for contributing to the effective and consistent application and enforcement of this Regulation throughout the Union.

-For that purpose, Digital Services Coordinators shall cooperate with each other, other national competent authorities, the Board and the Commission, without prejudice to the possibility for Member States to provide for regular exchanges of views with other authorities where relevant for the performance of the tasks of those other authorities and of the Digital Services Coordinator, including sharing information on cross-border cases and providing support for each other during ongoing interventions and investigations.
+For that purpose, Digital Services Coordinators shall cooperate with each other, other national competent authorities, the Board and the Commission, without prejudice to the possibility for Member States to provide for regular exchanges of views of the Digital Services Coordinator with other authorities where relevant for the performance of their respective tasks of those other authorities and of the Digital Services Coordinator.